Commodity services such as imaging and lab work are often considered for reduced pricing.

 We might see further reduction of lab prices if other commercial payers follow Medicare’s payment approach to eliminate separate payment for tests performed with other primary courses of care.
 In addition, fee schedule pricing, or significantly reduced pricing as a result of packaging, can present “lesser-of” exposure, which should be measured.
 The price could fall below the negotiated rate in a “line-level” lesser-of example, or, the elimination of lab charges could cause claim-level lesser-of provisions to be triggered in the “packaged” example.
 We’ll come back to this point in the next section.

 The Cost of Lower Prices

 In some cases, hospitals can price certain services closer to free-standing averages with varying effects on charge impact.
 An evaluation of a specific hospital’s position relative to specific free-standing centers would determine the precise levels needed to be competitive.
 However, the gross charge impact is not the only consideration when hospitals create alternate price points for commodity services—more important is the net impact.
 If payers have fixed fee terms, the impact could be smaller.
 It is critical, though, to not assume it will be nothing.
 Most contracts have lesser-of provisions—the payer will pay the contracted rate or the hospital’s chargemaster rate for a service, whichever is lower—that can have a significant impact on price reduction strategies.
-In fact, many providers try vigorously to avoid these situations (Cleverley, J. and Handlon, L., “ The ‘Lesser of’ Conundrum: Solving the Puzzle Through Payment Terms and the Chargemaster,” Strategic Financial Planning, HFMA, Fall 2015).
+Strategic Financial Planning, Spring 2017.